-The Advanced Settings and Remote access menus are hidden by default for the regular user. you can only make these menus visible after entering a Service code with the remote control.
+The Advanced Settings and Remote access menus are hidden by default for the regular user. you can only make these menus visible after entering a User name and Password or a Service code with the remote control.
+See "Login to advanced settings", page 154 for more info.